Other Aspects of Pavement Design

 |EPG 350 Design for Bases and Aggregate Surfaces|

 Shoulders on urban roadways with access control (major or minor) are to be paved.
 In no case will a paved or aggregate surface be used directly behind a mountable curb along the outer edge of a roadway.
-A curb and gutter will only be used with an anticipated posted speed less than 50 mph.
+A curb and gutter will only be used with a posted speed less than 50 mph.

 Currently shoulder designs are categorized as A1, A2 and A3.